owenzhao/My-IP/README.md

 # My IP

-This is a sample App for MyHost package.
+This is a sample app for MyHost package.